 is considered the most serious.

-If you have been charged with manufacturing or creating child pornography and need expert legal representation, contact the RI/MA defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with manufacturing or creating child pornography and need expert legal representation, contact the Rhode Island Child Pornography Lawyers at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.